Heinrich Wieland Prize at Berlin Science Week.

 Professor Craig M. Crews conceived and demonstrated a proof-of-concept for the proteolysis targeting chimera (PROTAC) technology, an entirely new approach to controlling protein levels in cells.
 Based on his many years of research, he is making innovative new medicines possible.
 For his ground-breaking research, he will receive the 2020 Heinrich Wieland Prize.

 Due to the COVID-19 pandemic, the personal presentation of our 2020 award and scientific symposium have been postponed until 2021.
-Details on the rescheduled event will be published toward the end of the year.
+Details on the rescheduled event can be found on the website of the Heinrich Wieland Prize.

 Heinrich Wieland Prize